 • meeting challenges and obstacles

-Cost: $95 per participant. $85 for graduates of any prior workshop in our What White People Can Do About Racism series.
+Cost: $95 per participant.
 Sliding scale and student discount available.
-The registration fee covers all materials, plus lunch and a copy of our book, Walk With Us.
+The registration fee covers all materials and lunch.

 For more information, contact: